Nomathwords/Overwatch-Push-Bot/readme.md

 How to run:

 1. Clone the repo into your IDE or command line
+2. Install Python v3.8+
-2. Run the command py -3 -m pip install -U discord.py
+3. Run the `command py -3 -m pip install -U discord.py` to install the discord.py dependencies
-3. Run py -3 example_bot.py
+4. Run `py -3 example_bot.py` to start the code and turn the bot on

 Small ideas:
 1. Polls